 Most Small Businesses Aren’t Marketing Experts

-While it might feel like your business is late to the modern marketing game, you’re definitely not alone on the bench.
-According to Blue Corona, fewer than 30% of small businesses are using any form of website analytics, and one in five businesses haven’t even dipped their toes into digital advertising yet.
-For those small businesses who have taken their businesses online, 47% are handling their own marketing efforts, meaning they’re not marketing experts either – and don’t need to be!
+While it might feel like your business is late to the modern marketing game, you’re definitely not alone.
+According to Blue Corona, fewer than 30% of small businesses are using any form of website analytics, and one in five companies hasn’t even dipped their toes into digital advertising yet.
+Of the small businesses that have taken their businesses online, 47% are handling their own marketing efforts.
+They’re not marketing experts either — and they don’t need to be!

 Break Off a Small Piece First, Not the Whole Pie

 Trying to understand and implement all the different aspects of marketing tracking at once can be overwhelming and confusing.
 To get started, it’s recommended that you focus your energy on understanding where your web traffic is coming from and which of your marketing efforts are performing the best.

 Once you know which of your lead sources are performing well, you can use that feedback to iterate from there — for example, you can put more of your advertising budget toward the ads that work best, or send the one email in your funnel that gets the most click-throughs and stop sending other emails.

 To accomplish this, you simply need to implement UTM variables, which allow you to assess where your web traffic is coming from based on alterations to the URL of the page you’re sending traffic to.